-5th Interdisciplinary Cyber Research (ICR) Conference 2019
+5th Interdisciplinary Cyber Research (ICR) conference 2019

 Last years’ events have been a great success with conference boasting each year around 25 speakers from 10 countries, together with 150+ participants.
-Please see for reference the ICR proceedings of last years’ ICR conferences.

 This year’s conference follows the familiar interdisciplinary format.
 Our aim is to promote sharing and discussing novel research across different domains, thereby allowing for the creation of new synergies as well as being informed and inspired by “cyber”-research carried out by other disciplines than your own.
 Foremost, the conference offers a friendly and forward-thinking environment for getting feedback on your ideas from an international pool of researchers.
 The conference will be running in parallel sessions dedicated to more specific research areas, each session being chaired by established scholars and professionals.